Mikkomario/Utopia-Flow-Scala/README.txt

         FromModelFactory now returns Try[...] instead of Option[...]

         Simple loop construction syntaxt was change from Loop(Duration, () => Unit) to Loop(Duration, => Unit)

+        Value.empty(DataType) replaced with Value.emptyWithType(DataType).
+Value.empty added as a property

+        JSONReader completely rewritten.
+Methods parse... are either deprecated or removed.
+Please use apply method variations instead
+            - JSONReader also now returns a Try[Value] and not a Option[Model[Constant]]

     Fixes